 The mentoring group are also invited to attend our summer Holiday Club, where they have the chance to learn more about London, improve their English and try out new activities.

 Or your child can come and have a chat with Dan themselves.
 He’s in the school library most mornings, from Monday to Thursday.

 We have brought into school a number of projects and inspiring speakers.
-We have organised creative writing workshops with English PEN, and run music projects for students in U33 with Music Action International.
+We regularly organise creative arts workshops for students in U33 and arrange trips to the theatre and to interesting and educational places in London.

 We take students and families on regular trips.
 A highlight is our bi-annual visit to Onform, a sculpture exhibition held at a beautiful house in the Cotswolds.